Canada halts potato exports to U.S. from Prince Edward Island due to fungus - NewsBreak

 PEI, the smallest Canadian province, is the third-largest potato-producing province after Manitoba and Alberta, growing about 20% of the national harvest in 2020, according to Statistics Canada.
 The crop is worth more than C$1 billion ($788 million) annually to the province’s economy, according to the Prince Edward Island Potato Board.

 Canada halted movement of PEI seed potatoes to the United States on Nov.
-2. The United States notified Canada that it would ban all imports of PEI fresh potatoes unless Canada took further action.
+2. The United States notified Canada, however, that it would ban all imports of PEI fresh potatoes unless Canada took further action.

 In response, Canada also suspended exports of fresh PEI potatoes, including potatoes for table use and processing, to the United States.
 The decision does not apply to processed products.